-Add these 3 simple steps to your TO DO list and you’ll feel a little readier to find peace and calm among the chaos that’s surely coming!
+Add these 3 simple steps to your home organizing TO DO list and you’ll feel a little readier to find peace and calm among the holiday chaos that’s surely coming!

 We keep seeing these inspiring articles about minimalism, gifting kids with experiences rather than more toys.
 It’s a wonderful goal and, in my family, we’re definitely moving in that direction.
 However, you’ll still have more items coming into your home than going out over the holidays so you may as well make space.
 It’s the perfect time to go through the house and find unloved or unused toys.

-Maybe your kids would like to join in and help with making decisions?
-What I find works best is if you present it as a game!
+Maybe your kids would like to join and help make the decisions?
+Try to present it as a game!
 Therefore, they’re less likely to focus on what they’re losing and instead, on what they’re gaining.
 For example, “Let’s make room for new toys” and “Let’s find some toys you’re finished with but another child might enjoy”.
 With a little help, kids can actually be very good at this and might even surprise you with their decision making powers.

 Box or bag the items and send them off to a charity!
 Also, consider taking your kids along with you to drop the toys off.
 That way, you’ll be able to create a significant teaching moment about kindness and gratitude.
-Those Mommas who shop at thrift stores rather than Toys R Us will really appreciate your donations.
+Those Mommas who shop at thrift stores will really appreciate your donations.